KxmischesDomi/GameOfLife/README.md

 # GameOfLife
- Convays Game of Life implementation in Java
+ Conway's Game of Life implementation in Java

 ## Dependencies
 * Java 19